 Throughout most of his childhood, football was his main sport.
 Aside from playing street hockey with the other kids from his neighborhood, he did not begin playing ice hockey until he was nearly 13-years old.
-At that time, Bobby Orr had arrived to Boston and Langway was enchanted by the young Bruins’ defenseman who went on to win the Norris Trophy as the league’s best defenseman in eight consecutive season.
-Inspired by Orr, he tried out for a local hockey team of 13 and 14-year olds as an oversized 12-year old kid.
+At that time, Bobby Orr had arrived in Boston and Langway was enchanted by the young Bruins’ defenseman who went on to win the Norris Trophy as the league’s best defenseman in eight consecutive seasons.
+Inspired by Orr, he tried out for a local hockey team of 13 and 14-year-olds as an oversized 12-year-old kid.
 One of the team’s coaches, Jack Foley, could see that Langway had a lot of athletic ability, despite his awkwardness and relative inexperience at hockey.
 Within a month of skating with the team, he became their best skater.

 Professional Career Prior to the Capitals

 Langway was drafted by both the Montreal Canadians of the NHL and the Birmingham Bulls of the World Hockey Association (WHA) in 1977, with the Bulls selecting him in the first round with the sixth overall pick and the Canadiens drafting him in the second round with the 36th overall pick.
 Langway opted to play with the Bulls for the 1977-78 season, who then sent him to their minor league affiliate, the Hampton Gulls, with whom he played 30 games until he was recalled to Birmingham, where he played 52 games.